- 3ME Buyer's Guide

 3ME Buyer's Guide

-Now that you’ve decided you want some Eggs, there’s a good chance you have a few questions.
+Now that you’ve decided you want some yoga Eggs, there’s a good chance you have a few questions.
 Can I get any colors I want?
 Why are there different densities?
-Is there wholesale pricing for studios and teachers?
+Is there wholesale pricing for yoga studios and yoga teachers?
 If you really want to understand the Eggs, read this whole guide.
 If you just want us to tell you what to buy so you can start practicing as soon as possible, get the:

 Yogi Meal if you want the DVD

 Breakfast of Yogis if you don’t

 STUDIOS should look at the Yin Yang Scrambled Eggs if you want both Hard-Boiled & Soft Eggs, or the Medium Density Scrambled Eggs if you just want one versatile Egg that can provide both dynamic and restorative support for most bodies.